YourListTeam/ServerSide/YourListApp/README.md

 $ pod install
 ```

-Furthermore, running the application will require updating the url parameter inside of the `YourListApp/lib/res/val/strings.dart`.
-Currently this is configured to point to our development server at `mcsapps.utm.utoronto.ca`.
+Furthermore, running the application will require updating the URL parameter inside of the `YourListApp/lib/res/val/strings.dart`.
+Currently, this is configured to point to our development server at `mcsapps.utm.utoronto.ca`.

 Running either the Andriod or iOS emulators requires setting up the Google Firebase Authentication.

 ## Deployment

-For deployment on iOS, we will need to open xcode the same way as before, and he will need to create and set a Team for signing the application during development.
+For deployment on iOS, we will need to open XCode the same way as before, and he will need to create and set a Team for signing the application during development.

 ![](https://i.imgur.com/dPg1zDL.png)